HL7/fhir-shorthand/input/pagecontent/reference.md

 {%include tu-div.html%}

 The [CodeableReference](https://hl7.org/fhir/R5/references.html#codeablereference) datatype was introduced as part of FHIR R5 release sequence.
 This type allows for a concept, a reference, or both.
 FSH supports applying bindings directly to CodeableReferences and directly constraining types on CodeableReferences.
+When applying a type rule (e.g., `code only CodeableReference(Medication)`), the element's reference property is constrained to the given type, but its concept property remains available for use (unless otherwise constrained by another rule).

 To assign values to a CodeableReference, set the CodeableReference's concept and reference properties directly.

 **Examples:**